humblenginr/ktorrent/README.md

 Xtorrent is a BitTorrent client built using Ocaml.
-I am building this for learning purposes and is not intended to be an alternative to existing BitTorrent clients.
+I am building this for learning purposes and is not production ready and not intended to be an alternative to existing BitTorrent clients.

 Resources I am using for building this client: